 7.4.
 Supporting academic practice and students' writing

-For information regarding supporting students in their writing and academic development, please refer to the website of the Oxford Learning Institute: Preventing plagiarism: promoting good writing.
+For information regarding supporting students in their writing and academic development, please refer to the Oxford University website Study Skills and Training.

 7.5.
 Face-to-face sessions

 IT Services offers a variety of free lunch-time sessions each term.
 There is one course for staff and one for students.
 Select ‘P’ for ‘Plagiarism’ in the A to Z listing: Courses.
 Places are limited and booking is required via the link provided.

 There are various online tools and support materials regarding good practice in citation and avoiding plagiarism:

 - Tutorial for Oxford University students: Avoiding Plagiarism (hosted in WebLearn)